-Medtronic plc (MDT) is a leading medical devices business with stocks listed in the US.
-It opened the day at US$130.07 after a previous close of US$130.25.
-During the day the price has varied from a low of USD129.33 to a high of USD130.91.
-The latest price was USD129.85 (25 minute delay).
+Medtronic PLC (MDT) is a leading medical devices business with stocks listed in the US.
+It opened the day at US$78.9 after a previous close of US$79.
+During the day the price has varied from a low of USD78.4 to a high of USD79.05.
+The latest price was USD78.86 (25 minute delay).
 Medtronic is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Medtronic

 - Search for Medtronic.
 Find the share by name or ticker symbol: MDT.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$79, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Medtronic, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Medtronic.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?